sapphirepp/sapphirepp/doc/pages/examples/steady-state-parallel-shock.md

 an energy determined by $p_{\text{inj}}$ at the position of the shock wave.
 They are scattered in the up- and downstream at a frequency $\nu$ and, thus, undergo diffusive shock acceleration.
-Since a detailed explanation of the described scencario is given in the two mentioned examples, we summarise the physical setup in the following table:
+Since a detailed explanation of the described scenario is given in the two mentioned examples, we summarise the physical setup in the following table:
 <div style="text-align:center">
 | Physical scenario:   |                                                                                                                                                                                       |